 Supports welded to piping

-Horizontal trunnions welded to pipe take the vertical load of the pipe.
+Horizontal trunnions welded to the pipe take the vertical load of the pipe.
 They are generally used in pairs, set apart at 180°.
 Their axis is perpendicular to the line drawn from the center of the reactor to the center of the pipe at the location of support.
-Trunnion lengths should be adequate so that their ends project 50mm from the outer edge of support bracket member Shoes are provided for guidance purposes and to prevent insulation cladding hitting the support bracket member.
+Trunnion lengths should be adequate so that their ends project 50mm from the outer edge of the support bracket member Shoes are provided for guidance purposes and to prevent insulation cladding from hitting the support bracket member.
 Adequate shoe length is to be taken for differential movement of pipe and vessel.